 Third-Party Products & Services

-KPIT ECU SPECTRUM is a PC-based tool used for RTE configuration, RTE generation, and configuration and generation of AUTOSAR Basic Software code.
+KPIT K-SAR suite comprises of K-SAR Editor (ECU Configuration Editor) & AUTOSAR Basic software stack.
+K-SAR Editor is a PC-based tool used for RTE configuration, RTE generation, and configuration and generation of AUTOSAR Basic Software code.
 The tool has been successfully evaluated by leading OEMs and tier 1 suppliers.

 BSW configuration is performed using a graphical user interface (GUI) that takes ECU configuration parameter definition files as input and generates the run-time GUI for all BSW modules including MCAL.
 It also allows importing of the system configuration description and automatic mapping with ECU configuration from the system level.
-Finally, it validates the configuration in the GUI and then generates the ECU configuration description files for BSW modules including MCAL.
+The editor supports imports of legacy file formats like DBC, FIBEX, ODX etc. Finally, it validates the configuration in the GUI and then generates the ECU configuration description files for BSW modules including MCAL.

 BSW generation is performed using a command line interface.
 In this step, configuration source and header files are created for a specific BSW module.
 The BSW generation uses the ECU configuration description (XML) file as input to generate the C header file(s) and C source file(s) for BSW modules.